-This course is an examination of the role of baseball in American culture.
-The course studies baseball as a cultural and social institution in the United States over the past 150 years.
+This course is an examination of the role of football in American culture.
+The course studies football as a cultural and social institution in the United States over the past 150 years.

 COURSE OBJECTIVES:

 The student will be able to: